-10. In defensive action of a hard driven attack, the ball contact can be extended momentarily overhand with the fingers.
+10. In defensive action of a hard driven attack, the ball contact can be extended momentarily including when played overhand with the fingers, but not underhand with fingers.
 A good indication of a hard driven attack is the time in which the defensive player had to react to play the ball.
 If the defensive player had time to make a decision or to react by changing, their technique as to how to play the ball it was probably not a hard driven ball.
-However referees must be 100% sure before they blow the whistle for a fault.
+However, referees must be 100% sure before they blow the whistle for a fault.